Changelog

 }

-Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that contain dates later than the claim’s transaction date.
+Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that include a person entity with no first name.

 How the edit works